 - Paste link of video in the appropriate field

 - Configure Video

-As with almost everything, there’s a Drupal module for hassle free embedding of videos in your Drupal site.
+As with almost everything, there’s a Drupal video module for hassle-free embedding of videos on your Drupal site.
 The module can be downloaded from here.
-Once downloaded, go ahead and install the module on your site.
+Once downloaded, go ahead and install the Drupal video module on your site.
 Remember to enable it afterward.